-"not hearing Dr Rodchenkov before a proper Disciplinary Commission or Hearing Panel [...] is convincingly probable to be contested before a Court as being not compatible with the principles of international law, Swissprocedural law and in particular with article $6 \leq 1$ of the European Convention for the Protection of Human Rights regarding the right to a fair process" (Decision of the IBSF Doping Hearing Panel in the matter of Aleksander Tretiakov dated 18 December 2017, para.
+"not hearing Dr Rodchenkov before a proper Disciplinary Commission or Hearing Panel [...] is convincingly probable to be contested before a Court as being not compatible with the principles of international law, Swiss procedural law and in particular with article 6 § 1 of the European Convention for the Protection of Human Rights regarding the right to a fair process" (Decision of the IBSF Doping Hearing Panel in the matter of Aleksander Tretiakov dated 18 December 2017, para.
 53).

-- c.
-The burden and standard of proof - 68.
-The Sochi Appellants submit that the IOC bears the burden of proving, to the comfortable satisfaction of the Panel, that the Sochi Appellants have committed ADRVs.
-In this regard, the Sochi Appellants refer to the CAS awards in CAS 2004/O/645 and CAS 2004/O/649 in support of the proposition that the evidence required in order to satisfy the comfortable satisfaction standard must reflect the gravity of the wrongdoing alleged against the Sochi Appellants and, in particular, the more serious the allegation, the less likely it is that the alleged event occurred, and hence the stronger the evidence that is required before the occurrence of the event is established. - 69.
+- 67. The Sochi Appellants submit that the IOC bears the burden of proving, to the comfortable satisfaction of the Panel, that the Sochi Appellants have committed ADRVs.
+In this regard, the Sochi Appellants refer to the CAS awards in CAS 2004/O/645 and CAS 2004/O/649 in support of the proposition that the evidence required in order to satisfy the comfortable satisfaction standard must reflect the gravity of the wrongdoing alleged against the Sochi Appellants and, in particular, the more serious the allegation, the less likely it is that the alleged event occurred, and hence the stronger the evidence that is required before the occurrence of the event is established. - 68.
 In this regard, the Sochi Appellants note that the Disciplinary Commission of the International Luge Federation ("FIL") recently delivered a decision in respect of one of the Sochi Appellants which stated that: